isgasho/seidan/README.md

 matter of launching seidan on a new machine and signing its certificate request.
 Clusters can be made of any kind of machine running an UNIX operating system, mixed in any kind of configuration, in any country.

+## Services

+Seidan does the following:
+* Node discovery, cluster joining
+* Handling of one sub-CA per node, signature of certificates for subnodes
+* Configuration storage
+* Detection of latency groups (typically, datacenters)
+* Nodes monitoring
+* Download, launching and configuration of software

+The following will be provided by other software:
+* Inter-node virtual networking (vpn-like, encrypted, peer to peer and secure)
+* Logging facilities
+* High throughput decentralized database